wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    * ML (Machine Learning) Platform, which <a target="_blank" href="https://wilsonmar.github.io/azure-machine-learning/">I cover in a separate article</a>
    <br /><br />

+PROTIP: Several services are NOT shown in the diagram above.
+Other lists of services use a different order or no order at all.

 <a name="CognitiveServicesList"></a>

 ### Cognitive Services List

-If you've already setup your Terminal to run "az" commands <a target="_blank" href="https://wilsonmar.github.io/mac-setup/">like I describe in my mac-setup page</a>, run this command to list all "kinds" of services Azure currently provides for your Azure subscription:
+The method shown in this section gives you a list of all "kinds" of services Azure currently provides for <strong>your Azure subscription</strong>.

+After you've met the <a href="#Prerequisites">prerequisite setup</a> to run "az" commands on your Terminal, run this command:

    <ul><pre><strong>az cognitiveservices account list-kinds</strong></pre>
    &nbsp;